-LGL240 Contracts and Commercial Transactions/LGS200 Contracts (LS) 3 credits
+LGL240 Contracts and Commercial Transactions (LS)

 This course teaches student the legal principles relating to the creation, termination and enforcement of contracts, and the processes and standards for interpreting and drafting contracts.
 It also teaches the creation and operation of negotiable instruments and secured transactions, and the application of the Uniform Commercial Code to such transactions.
 Students receive experiential learning by interpreting a residential lease agreement, drafting a contract based on a simulated contract fact pattern, and preparing basic commercial instruments such as promissory notes and UCC-1 forms.
-Prerequisites: LGL100/LGS110 Foundations in Law
+Prerequisites: LGL100